 The practice of Bible journaling requires pausing to “be still” and spend time with the One who offers us daily comfort, direction, and hope.
 The purpose of a journaling Bible is to allow extra space for this personal connection---room to write out special verses to carry through the day, sermon notes to remember, and prayers for ourselves and others.
 The margins are a place to record our faith story, “pray the Scriptures” over our loved ones and friends, and leave notes of encouragement to others.
 It is the place where we can respond to God’s “text” message of love to us.

 Many journalers choose to respond with words; others might be inspired to draw a picture or create a collage.
 There are many images on social media showing beautifully lettered and decorated pages, which can be inspiring---or intimidating.
 Created in the image of our Creator God, the fact is that we are all uniquely creative, and this God-blessed creativity looks different for each of us.
 Journaling is more about reflection than perfection and being open to the blessing of God’s mercy and grace through time spent in the Word.

 “Blessed Lord, who hast caused all Holy Scriptures to be written for our learning, grant that we may in such wise hear them, read, mark, learn, and inwardly digest them.”
 (The Lutheran Hymnal, The Order of Morning Service, p.
 14)

-Over the next few months, I’ll be sharing marginalia templates along with a brief thought about the readings that influenced the design.
+Here are a few marginalia templates along with a brief thought about the readings that influenced the design.
 Feel free to download these, trace them, and use them as you spend time in the Word.